uabrc/uabrc.github.io/docs/account/leaving/index.md

 === "I No Longer Need Access"

-    If the {{ grace_period_time }} grace period is enough time, then please be aware there are expectations and responsibilities for final handling of your research data.
+    If the {{ account.leaving.grace_period_time }} grace period is enough time, then please be aware there are expectations and responsibilities for final handling of your research data.

     Please see [Final Steps For Research Data](final_steps.md)
 <!-- markdownlint-enable MD046 -->